OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                This key works both in OS/2 boot and partition menu.

  * CTRLC=1   - (OS/4, >=2970) enable Ctrl-C check for kernel debugger.
 This
                options slows the system reasonably.
-It fources kernel debugger to check for incoming Ctrl-C via serial port periodically.
+It forces kernel debugger to check for incoming Ctrl-C via serial port periodically.

  * CTRLN=1   - use Ctrl-N for session switching (in addition to Alt-Esc) and